 The red light has an analgesic effect so helps to reduce painful inflammation.
 Infrared works at a deeper level to increase local circulation by nitric oxide release and warming the tissues,

-It is the infrared light that is responsible for the fast pain relief, and it’s the red light that extends the the period of relief by it’s analgesic effect.
+The infrared light that is responsible for the fast pain relief, and it’s the red light that extends the the period of relief by it’s analgesic and calming effect.

 We have written full reviews on what we consider the best light therapy devices aimed at pain management, and arthritis treatment.

 From our research the LightStim for Pain stands out as the best all round combination device for arthritis treatment .
-It offers an array of two therapeutic red and two infrared wavelengths, This gives the user a wide light treatment envelope to insure a better outcome.
+It offers an array of two therapeutic red and two infrared wavelengths, This gives the user a wide light wavelength envelope to insure a better treatment outcome.

 The DPL Flex offers single red and infrared wave lengths.
 It allows hand free treatment if you find that important.
 A strap on device, whereas the Lightstim is a hand held corded device.
-It’s all a matter of how you think they would fit into your lifestyle.
+It’s all a matter of how they might fit into your daily lifestyle.